LucasDelfino92/morrowindsharp/mwtools.md

 ## CLEANING PLUGINS

 At the end of each of [**Morrowind++**](https://github.com/Sigourn/morrowind-improved/blob/master/mw++.md)'s sections you may find a list of plugins that require cleaning, and you will be redirected here.
-We will be using three tools to clean plugins: **TESTool**, **tes3cmd**, and **TESAME**.
-TESAME additionally doubles down as a conflict solving utility, as deleting records is useful for both deleting dirty records and records you don't want in a plugin, allowing you to solve conflicts with other mods.
+We will be using two tools to clean plugins: **tes3cmd** and **TESAME**. tes3cmd and TESAME additionally double down as conflict solving utilities: tes3cmd will generate a multipatch to fix conflicting leveled lists, and TESAME lets you deleting records on your own, which is particularly useful for both deleting records you don't want in a plugin.

-### TESTool

-The first step is to clean plugins using TESTool.

-- Run TESTool in MO2.
-- A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
-Click **Yes**.
-- Click **Options**.
-Make sure the following options are active, and then click **Done**:
-  - Don't change plugin filenames.
-  - Ignore tribunal.esm
-  - Ignore bloodmoon.esm
-  - Restricted dialog cleaning
-  - Restricted cell cleaning
-- Select **Clean ESP/ESM files** and click **Execute**.
-- Browse for your **Morrowind\Data Files** folder, and select **all the plugins** that require cleaning.
-- TESTool will clean all plugins.
-Once it's finished, close TESTool.

-The cleaned plugins will have overwritten the existing plugins.

 ### tes3cmd

-The second step is to clean plugins using tes3cmd.
+tes3cmd lets you do a number of operations to handle dirty plugins and conflicting records.
+For the purpose of this section, we will go with the general operation first.

+- Run WryeMash in Mod Organizer.
+- In the **Mods** tab, click *Settings* on the header and then click **Lock Times**.
+The following step will potentially scramble your load order if you don't activate this option first!
+- Now, click *Misc* on the header and go to **TES3cmd** -> **Fixit (all active)**.
+- tes3cmd will now clean your dirty plugins and also generate a multipatch.esp.
+This command will take some time to complete, so be patient.
+After it's over, you can close the window. **multipatch.esp** will now be present at the end of your load order.
+- In the **Mods** tab, click *Settings* on the header and then click **Lock Times**.
+This will deactivate this option, since you don't need it anymore.

+Because tes3cmd will clean dirty records (records identical to those present in the vanilla game), it's possible mods that intentionally add duplicate-to-master records will have said records removed.
+In Morrowind++, only one such mod exists: **Patch for Purists**.

+- Once you are done with the above steps, make sure to reinstall **Patch for Purists** to revert the changes made to it by the **Fixit** command.

+Whenever you reinstall one of the plugins cleaned by tes3cmd, you will have to clean it again.
+If you decide to install your own mods, you should also clean them using tes3cmd.
+This does not mean you have to repeat the entirety of the process, however.

-- Run cmd in MO2.
+- Run WryeMash in Mod Organizer.
-- A command window will appear, starting with your Morrowind Data Files directory (for instance, C:\Games\Morrowind\Data Files)
-- You will have to type **tes3cmd_clean.bat "plugin.esp"**, where "plugin" is the name of the plugin you want to clean.
-For example, you could end up with a line looking like so:
+- In the **Mods** tab, right click the plugin you want to clean and select *Clean with tes3cmd*.

-> C:\Games\Morrowind\Data Files>tes3cmd_clean.bat "Clean Atmospheric Delights.ESP"

-- You can use TAB to autocomplete plugin names.
-For instance, typing TAB after writing "Clean" would probably autocomplete it to "Clean Atmospheric Delights.ESP".
-If not, keep pressing TAB.
-- Press Enter, and tes3cmd will clean the plugin.
+If dirty, tes3cmd will clean this individual plugin.
-- You will need to repeat the process for each of the plugins that require cleaning.
-Once you are finished, close tes3cmd.

-The cleaned plugins will have overwritten the existing plugins.

 ### TESAME